streetwriters/notesnook/docs/help/contents/export-notes-from-notesnook.md

 :::tabs key:platform
 == Desktop/Web
 1. Hold `Ctrl` & click on all the notes you want to export
-2. Right click & click on `{{exportAs}}`
+2. Right click & click `{{exportAs}}`
 3. Select your desired export format
 4. Wait a few moments while your notes are exported
 5. Save the `.zip` file at your desired location
 == Mobile
-1. Long press on a note to enter multi selection mode
+1. Long press a note to enter multi selection mode
-2. Tap on all the notes you want to export
+2. Tap all the notes you want to export
-3. Press on the Export button on top right corner
+3. Tap the Export button on top right corner
 4. Select the desired format
 5. Exported notes are stored in `Notesnook/exported` folder
 :::